collingo/collingo.github.io/src/contents/about.md

 view: none
 ---

-I am a JavaScript developer with a passion for architecting and building front-end web applications.
-I have spent the last two years leading work on highly interactive single page apps and multi-million pound websites.
+JavaScript developer with a passion for architecting and building client-side web applications.
+Several years wide ranging experience, from leading large front-end builds to getting elbow deep in test driven code on highly-interactive, data-driven apps.

-I have production experience in a wide range of technologies and love to explore new ones whenever I get the chance.
+Constant exploration has given me production experience in a wide range of technologies and I am always keen to try more.
 Most of all, I still get a kick out of turning ideas into beautifully functional, well architected products using lean, modular code and a text editor.